oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 	  private MinimumChange minimumChange;
 	  ```

-As the Helidon framework knows that MinimumChange is ApplicationScoped this means that every tie a new StorefrontResource is created (once per request) the **same** instance of MinimumChange will be used (which is also the instance used in the ConfigurationResource)
+As the Helidon framework knows that MinimumChange is ApplicationScoped this means that every time a new StorefrontResource is created (once per request) the **same** instance of MinimumChange will be used (which is also the instance used in the ConfigurationResource)

 - **Save** all of the class files
 - **Stop** any previously running instance of the program